Sheer Heart Attack (song): Background

 "Sheer Heart Attack" was originally written as the title track for the album of the same name in 1974, but was not included.
-It was finished for News of the World in 1977, and is characterized by its fast, even tempo throughout its length, with the raw simplicity and traditionalism of punk rock including an abrupt ending.
+It was finished for News of the World in 1977, and is characterized by its fast, even tempo throughout its length, with the raw simplicity and including an abrupt ending.

 Roger Taylor sang lead vocals and backing vocals.
 Freddie Mercury also sang lead and backing vocals.
 Taylor plays almost every instrument on the finished track, with some help from Brian May on lead guitar and "screams".
 This is one of the few original Queen recordings that does not feature bass guitarist John Deacon.

 The song was the B-side of the Deacon-penned single "Spread Your Wings" in February 1978.
 It was also the B-side of the single "It's Late", written by May, which was released only in Canada, the United States, New Zealand and Japan in April 1978.